Unleash/unleash/docs/api/admin/metrics-api.md

 `GET http://unleash.host.com/api/admin/metrics/feature-toggles`

 This endpoint gives _last minute_ and _last hour_ metrics for all active toggles.
 This is based on metrics reported by client applications.
-Yes is the number of times a given feature toggle was evaluated to enabled in a client applcation, and no is the number it avaluated to false.
+Yes is the number of times a given feature toggle was evaluated to enabled in a client application, and no is the number it was evaluated to false.

 **Example response:**